+PAOLA CAMAGNI

-PAOLA CAMAGNI Date of birth: 1970 Position: Standing Auditor In office since: May 2014 Slate elected on: majority (Ministry of the Economy and Finance)
+Date of birth: 1970

+Position: Standing Auditor

+In office since: May 2014

 She is a certified chartered accountant registered in Milan and is also a certified public auditor.
 She founded and is a Managing Partner of "Camagni e Associati" Tax Advisors in Milan, established in 2013.
 She is Chairman of the Board of Statutory Auditors of Agenzia Giornalistica Italia SpA of the Eni group, Mozambique Rovuma Venture SpA - a joint operation with Eni - and Capitoloventidue SpA; she is also a standing statutory auditor for Eni Rewind SpA of the Eni group, Eni Angola SpA of the Eni group, CNP Unicredit Vita SpA, Oracle Italia SrI.
 She is Independent Director of Cellularline SpA.
 She is member of the Watch Structure of CNP Unicredit Vita SpA.
 She writes for the newspaper "Sole 24 ore" - Part "Norme e tributi" - on tax issues.